Battle of Remagen: Anti-aircraft defense

 After the U.S. Army captured the bridge, during the next week they lined up anti-aircraft artillery of every description, virtually bumper to bumper to protect the bridgehead.
-On the afternoon of Wednesday, 7 March, Captain Carlton G. "Pappy" Denton, Commander, Battery D, squeezed his 482nd anti-aircraft Artillery Automatic Weapons Battalion to the head of Combat Command B. They arrived at the bridgehead at 3:00 am on 8 March.
+On the afternoon of Wednesday, 7 March, Captain Carlton G. "Pappy" Denton, Commander, Battery D, squeezed his 482nd anti-aircraft Artillery Automatic Weapons Battalion to the head of Combat Command B. They arrived at the bridgehead at 3 a.m. on 8 March.
 The Army called on all of the automatic weapons battalion-sized units from each division in III Corps.
-Colonel James Madison, in charge of III Corps' 16th Antiaircraft Artillery Group, dispatched two batteries.
+Col. James Madison, in charge of III Corps' 16th Antiaircraft Artillery Group, dispatched two batteries.

-By 6:00 am on 9 March, there were five U.S. anti-aircraft battalions watching for aircraft.
-Each battalion was equipped with four batteries of M3 halftracks, each armed with a M45 Quadmount anti-aircraft weapon system, each utilizing a quartet of Browning M2HB machine guns, with a total of upwards of eighty Browning machine guns defending the captured Ludendorff Bridge.
+By 6 a.m. on 9 March, there were five U.S. anti-aircraft battalions watching for aircraft.
+Each battalion was equipped with four batteries of M3 halftracks, each armed with a M45 Quadmount anti-aircraft weapon system, each utilizing a quartet of Browning M2HB machine guns, with a total of upwards of 80 Browning machine guns defending the captured Ludendorff Bridge.
 During the day, the 109th Antiaircraft Artillery Gun Battalion was positioned on the west bank and the 634th Antiaircraft Artillery Automatic Weapons Battalion occupied the east side.
 By noon, they had their SHF-band (3 GHz) SCR-584 radar and directors aligned and ready to fire on German aircraft.

-Colonel Patterson, in charge of the anti-aircraft artillery for III Corps, described the anti-aircraft defenses as the "million dollar show," because "it cost the American taxpayers a million dollars in antiaircraft ammunition" every time a German aircraft dared attack the bridge.
+Col. Patterson, in charge of the anti-aircraft artillery for III Corps, described the anti-aircraft defenses as the "million dollar show", because "it cost the American taxpayers a million dollars in antiaircraft ammunition" every time a German aircraft dared attack the bridge.
 "We had anti-aircraft from water level all the way to the top of the mountain where the railroad bridge went across.
-My instructions to the gunners were, "Don't worry about identification.
-If anything approaches Remagen Bridge, shoot it down."
+My instructions to the gunners were, 'Don't worry about identification.
+If anything approaches Remagen Bridge, shoot it down.'"